What is a W-2 Tax Form? Here’s What it Means

 Box 10: If you get dependent care benefits from your employer, this amount is shown here.

-Box 11: This box is for the SSA to determine if any part of the amounts reported in boxes 1, 3, or 5 was earned in a prior year.
+Box 11: This box is for the Social Security Administration (SSA) to determine if any part of the amounts reported in Boxes 1, 3, or 5 were earned in a prior year.
 The SSA uses this number to verify that they’ve paid the correct amount of benefits.

-Box 12: Your employer can enter a code (or codes) in Box 12 to indicate things like adoption benefits, contributions to an HSA account, nontaxable sick pay, uncollected Social Security or Medicare taxes, etc. If you are unsure what a code means, you can ask your employer or find the description on the list of codes attached to the W-2 form here.
+Box 12: Your employer can enter a code (or codes) in Box 12 to indicate things like adoption benefits, contributions to an HSA account, nontaxable sick pay, uncollected Social Security or Medicare taxes, etc. If you are unsure what a code means, you can ask your employer or find the description on the list of codes attached to the W-2.

 Box 13: If the “Retirement plan” box is checked Box 3, it means that special limits may apply to the amount of traditional IRA contributions you can deduct.